porqz/Ranger/README.md

 ## Supported browsers

-Ranger was tested in the latest Chrome, the latest Opera and IE 8.
-In the nearest future it will be tested in older IEs and other browsers.
+Ranger was tested in the latest Chrome, the latest Opera and IE 7+.

 ## Future plans

+1. Make working version for IE 6;
-1. Test in different versions of major browsers (FF 3.6+, Opera 9.5+, IE6+, Safari 3+, Chrome);
+2. Test in different versions of major browsers (FF 3.6+, Opera 9.5+, Safari 3+, Chrome);
 3. Make Russian version of the README.